Ozy-Viking/twitch_king_of_the_hill/README.md

 #### Pictures

-Special thanks to @the_rubble for designing the new imagery!!!
+Special thanks to @the_rubble and @JDPlays for designing the new imagery!!!
 The rest are from vrflad's orginal game.

 #### Sound